 We are an open evangelical church that welcomes all traditions and is part of the Anglican Church in Wales within the Diocese of St David's.

-In normal circumstances services held in church every week on Sundays.
+In normal circumstances services are held in church every week on Sundays.

 We have an active junior church for young people who meet at the same time as the service.